 "We Want Our Lockets To Surprise And Delight"

-At the Lily Blanche studio, there is rarely a single inspiration for a piece of jewellery.
-Ideas come together, often in unexpected ways.
+At the Lily Blanche studio ideas come together, often in unexpected ways.
 But running through the collections are the themes of celebrating life and expressing love.
-The team loves designing and creating pieces with hidden secrets.
+The team loves designing pieces with hidden secrets.
 We want our lockets to surprise and delight their wearers.

-We know that what creating memories is more valuable than diamonds; that what makes your locket really precious are the photographs inside it.
-That a necklace is not just a necklace but a celebration of life and that the jewellery which is really treasured are the pieces that mark the moments on life's journey.
+We know that creating memories is more valuable than diamonds and that what makes your locket really precious is not the materials it is made from but the photographs inside it.
+The jewellery which is really treasured are the pieces that mark the important moments on life's journey.

-At the heart of the Memory Keeper Locket is the idea of family, of keeping them close to your heart, and of treasuring precious memories.
-But we also wanted the Memory Keeper Locket to be something that is passed on through the generations.
-Quality and craftsmanship are really important to us.
-We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London in the run up to the Royal Wedding.
+At the heart of the Memory Keeper Locket is the idea of loved ones, of keeping them close to your heart, and of treasuring precious memories.
+In a fast-paced culture, we don't always take time to cherish these moments.
+We also wanted the Memory Keeper Locket to be something that is passed on through the generations.
+Quality and craftsmanship are important to us.
+We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London.

 "Jewellery Connects Us With The Past In An Intimate Way"

-Lily Blanche Memory Keeper Lockets are made in small batches and take weeks to complete.
+Lily Blanche Memory Keeper Lockets are made in small batches and take months to complete.
 The Lockets are made of sterling silver and the gold versions feature 18 carat gold in a traditional technique known as vermeil.
-You can read more about this on our website here.
+You can read more about this on our website.

 We were delighted when Judy Murray, the tennis coach and Strictly star, bought the Memory Keeper Locket and wore it to Wimbledon to watch her sons Andy & Jamie become champions.
 We were even more thrilled when Judy tweeted that the Memory Keeper Locket was her favourite piece of jewellery and wore it on the finale of Ant & Dec's Saturday Night Takeaway.